labicon/RL-Traffic-Dynamics/gym-traffic/README.md

 Refer to https://towardsdatascience.com/beginners-guide-to-custom-environments-in-openai-s-gym-989371673952 for details.

 ## Jupyter Notebook
-An up-to-date jupyter notebook implementation is also included in this folder.
+An up-to-date jupyter notebook implementation is also included in the main folder.
 Feel free to check it out.